ableally/Quiz/README.md

 # Quiz
-Questionnaire for Entrepreneur or Intraprenuer
+An OpenSource Questionnaire Project for Entrepreneur or Intraprenuer by ableAlly.

+Help Us by contirubuting to the test calibration!